 There are a couple of reasons that you might frog your crochet work.
 The main one is to repair errors but a secondary reason is to reclaim yarn from a project you don't want anymore.

-The most common reason to frog crochet, of course, is that you have made a mistake in your crochet, and you want to go back and fix it.
-How often you frog for this reason really depends on what kind of a crafter you are.
-If you are a perfectionist in your work then you will probably frog crochet often in order to get each stitch looking perfect.
-If you are more about the process than the end product, you might sometimes leave mistakes in your work, in which case you will frog less.
-Of course, as a beginner, you might have to frog more often than you will when you get more experience.
-Either way, there will certainly be times that you see a major boo-boo in your stitching and you need to fix it to move forward ... which means that you need to "rip it, rip it" back to where the mistake is and start over there.
+The most common reason to frog crochet to go back and fix a mistake.
+How often you frog depends on what kind of a crafter you are.
+If you are a perfectionist in your work, then you may frog crochet often in order to get each stitch looking perfect.
+If you are more about the process than the end product, you might sometimes leave mistakes in your work and frog less.
+Beginners usually have to frog more often than more experienced crocheters.
+Either way, there will certainly be times that you see a major mistake in your stitching and you need to fix it to move forward.

 Another reason that many crafters frog their work is because they want to reclaim the yarn from one project to use in another project.
 For example: